suxuekun/libpyiotcloud/_setup_devguide/README.md

 		    'info': {'name': string, 'email': string, 'phone_number': string, 'email_verified': boolean, 'phone_number_verified': boolean} }
 		   // phone_number and phone_number_verified are not included if no phone_number has been added yet
-		   // phone_number can be added using SIGN UP or UPDATE USER INFO {'status': 'NG', 'message': string}
+		   // phone_number can be added using SIGN UP or UPDATE USER INFO
+		   // phone_number_verified will return true once it has been verified using VERIFY PHONE NUMBER and CONFIRM VERIFY PHONE NUMBER
+		   {'status': 'NG', 'message': string}

 		I. UPDATE USER INFO